-- AD: Start and maintain for at least 1 yr. - expect improvement in some, slowed decline in most, mild psychotropic effect - LBD/PDD (rivastigmine): Expect better response and moderate psychotropic effect (VH, delusions) - VaD: Off label, less response (?) but often mixed with AD - FTD, EtOH, TBI: No benefit
+• AD: Start and maintain for at least 1 yr.

+expect improvement in some, slowed decline in most, mild psychotropic effect

+- LBD/PDD (rivastigmine): Better response and some psychotropic effect - VaD: Off label, less response (?) but often mixed with AD - FTD, EtOH, TBI: No benefit